dhisana-ai/gtm-ai-tools/README.md

 ## OpenAI Codex CLI

 The Docker image now comes with the [OpenAI Codex CLI](https://github.com/openai/codex) installed globally via `npm`.
+Codex requires **Node.js 22** or later, so the image installs Node from the official NodeSource repository.
 Codex helps you explore and refactor code using natural language prompts.

 1. Ensure your `OPENAI_API_KEY` is set in `.env` or exported in your shell.